You are here

 This new industry resource was developed by FPInnovations, in partnership with the Homeowner Protection Office, Canadian Wood Council and RDH Building Engineering.
 The Guide is intended to help architects, engineers, designers and builders improve the thermal performance of building enclosures of wood multi-unit residential buildings.
 It looks at design and construction best practices and material used to ensure durable performance.
 As a companion to the HPO’s Building Enclosure Design Guide, this Guide expands on the energy efficiency of building enclosures.

 Funded by the HPO in partnership with the SAFERhome Standards Society and industry, this research project will gather data on the costs and benefits of incorporating universal design features into residential buildings.
-The project encourages developers of low-rise, multi-storey housing units to adopt universal design standards to create homes that are safe, comfortable, convenient, and meet the changing lifestyle needs of homeowners.
+As well as providing insightful research results to share with industry, the project will inform developers of low-rise, multi-storey housing units and others about universal design standards to create homes that are safe, comfortable, convenient, and meet the changing lifestyle needs of homeowners.

 The main objectives of this research were to review and assess the effects of building enclosure improvements on the space conditioning energy use in typical mid- and high-rise multi-unit residential buildings in the Lower Mainland of British Columbia and Victoria, and to develop better strategies that take into account enclosure repairs, energy conservation and greenhouse gas emissions.
 Contributing partners to this project include: CMHC, HPO,

 BC Hydro, Fortis BC, City of Vancouver and RDH Building Engineering.